-Our customers may not repay commitment deposits we have provided to them or may fail to honor the related exclusive online marketing or listing agreements with us.
+Our customers may not repay commitment deposits we have provided to them or may fail to honor the related exclusive online marketing or listing agreements with us

 As of June 30, 2010, we provided commitment deposits to two related parties, in an aggregate amount of RMB65 million (US\$9.5 million).
 Of these commitment deposit amounts, RMB50 million (US\$7.3 million) was paid to CNED Hengshui Zhong Cheng Wanyuan Home Co., Ltd., or Hengshui, and RMB15 million (US\$2.2 million) was paid to Beijing Dong Fang Xi Mei Investment Consulting Co., Ltd., or Dong Fang Xi Mei.
 Hengshui is expected to repay the commitment deposit on November 4, 2010.
 On July 5, 2010, Dong Fang Xi Mei repaid the commitment deposit of RMB 15 million to us after early termination of our agreement with Dong Fang Xi Mei.
 In preparation for this offering and in the interest of good corporate governance, going forward, we will not enter into any new commitment deposit or loan arrangements with related parties.
-We generally divide a property development project into four main stages: (i) the early construction stage; (ii) the pre-sale stage, where construction is still in progress, but a significant portion of the project has been completed to satisfy the statutory requirements for issuance of the pre-sale permit by the relevant governmental authorities; (iii) the marketing and sales stage, which extends from pre-sale to completion of sales; and (iv) the after-sales support stage.
+We generally divide a property development project into four main stages: (i) the early construction stage; (ii) the pre-sale stage, where construction is still in preparation for the project has been completed to satisfy the statutory requirements for issuance of the pre-sale permit by the relevant governmental authorities; (iii) the marketing and sales stage, which extends from pre-sale to completion of sales; and (iv) the after-sales support stage.
 We provided the Hengshui commitment deposit during the pre-sale stage.
 We understand that the Hengshui deposit was used (1) to fund project construction and development; (2) to finance activities in preparation for sales and marketing, such as recruitment of sales professionals, setting up of sales offices and advisory fees for marketing consultants; and (3) for general working capital for the subject real estate project.
 We provided the Dong Fang Xi Mei commitment deposit during the sales and marketing stage.
 We understand that the Dong Fang Xi Mei deposit was used to help Dong Fang Xi Mei fund its own commitment deposit provided to the Hainan property developer designated by it.
-While we do not have direct dealings with the Hainan property developer, based on our general understanding from Dong Fang Xi Mei, the developer used the deposit: (1) to fund its sales and marketing activities, such as advertising and promotion and ongoing staff costs of its sales team; and (2) for general working capital for the subject real estate project.
+While we do not have direct dealings with the Hainan property developer, based staff costs of its sales team; and (2) for general working capital for the subject real estate project.